Ouranosinc/raven/docs/source/dev_guide.rst

 want.

-Starting local jupyter server to edit/develop notebooks
+Starting local Jupyter server to edit/develop notebooks
 -------------------------------------------------------

 Asume the ``raven`` conda env has already been created and is up-to-date and